hariomahlawat/OfflineLLM/README.md

 The re-ranking model is loaded from `/app/models/cross_encoder` by default.
 Set `CROSS_ENCODER_DIR` in the backend service to override this location.

+### Device selection

+By default the cross-encoder runs on the CPU.
+Set `CROSS_ENCODER_DEVICE` to `cuda` or another device string to enable GPU acceleration when available.

 ---

 ## 📚 Docs